-Join Dennis Taylor for an in-depth discussion in this video Creating multitiered lists, part of Excel 2007: Data Validation in Depth.
+Join Dennis Taylor for an in-depth discussion in this video Creating multitiered lists, part of Excel 2007: Data Validation.

 In this worksheet, there is a data validation rule in column A that allows us to pick state names.
 We see them here.
 Recognize the state names also appear in column D as the source of the list.
 Now, it would be really powerful if in column B we could pick a city out of this list of cities here.
 But of course if we've chosen California, we would like the city names to be only these next to California.
 In the case of Indiana right here, we would just want to see these names pop up.